-2 This paper has been prepared at the invitation of the Institute of Ethnology, Taipei and the Sun Ye Museum of Formosan Aborigines for presentation on the 16th September 2014.
+2 This paper has been prepared at the invitation of the Academia Sinica, Taipei and the Sun Ye Museum of Formosan Aborigines for presentation on the 16th September 2014.
+I would like to thank Dave Bulback, Phil Piper and Andrew Pawley for comments on the preliminary version.

-Austronesian expansion, and their approach to subsistence strategies was highly situational, dropping, adopting and adapting agriculture as appropriate.
+Austronesian expansion, and their subsistence strategies were highly situational, dropping, adopting and adapting agriculture as appropriate.
 The evidence for their distinctive religious ideology can be traced in a highly characteristic iconography attested from Taiwan to New Zealand.
 Hence the paradox implicit in the title; the Austronesians succeeded so dramatically precisely because they were flexible enough to strategically drop agriculture in order to disperse more effectively.